-- Click the link for more information about the city marina located at the south end of the city.
+- Click the link for more information about the on the city marina located at the south end of the city.

 - 2 parks in the city have drop ins to be able to access the Jordan River in non-motorized watercraft.

-- Click the link for a map of the Jordan River Parkway Trail and other information about he Jordan River Parkway Trail.
+- Click the link for a map and other information about the Jordan River Parkway Trail.

 Saratoga Springs has a wide variety of open spaces for families to enjoy.
 From a 30 foot Pyramid at Neptune Park to train rides at Shay Park in the summer, you are sure to find a park that makes everyone in the family happy.
 Saratoga parks have various amenities including Sand Volleyball, Horseshoes, Basketball, Pickle Ball, Softball and more.

 The Recreation Department is dedicated to creating positive experiences by providing recreation services and programs for all our residents by providing them with the opportunity to learn new skills and have fun while developing physically, emotionally and socially in a safe environment.

 The Saratoga Springs Library has over 40,000 items in circulation and programs for the whole family including story times for younger kids, 3D printing classes and an adult book club.

 The Saratoga Springs Civic Events consists of 6 committees of volunteers including the Arts Council, Veterans Advisory Council, Youth Council, Senior Council, City Celebrations Committee, and Miss Saratoga Springs Pageant Committee.
 These committees work to plan seasonal events such as a spring festival, events throughout the summer, holiday events at the end of the year and of course our City Celebration Saratoga Splash Days in June.